 Editable Maker Rubric

-To satisfy that need, I’ve created two different versions of Lisa's sample maker rubric in Microsoft Word and Google Docs formats.
+To satisfy that need, I’ve created a different version of Lisa's sample maker rubric in Microsoft Word format.
 You can modify this template to create your own rubrics, either those based on Lisa’s example or on other great rubrics, some of which are listed at the bottom of this post.

 In addition, here are some tips and tricks to help you make the most use out of this sample rubric template.